-I am a qualified and experienced Counsellor, Integrative Psychotherapist (Transactional Analysis), BACP registered Psychotherapist, Clinical Supervisor, and a Registered Nurse.
+I am a qualified and experienced Counsellor, Integrative Psychotherapist (Transactional Analysis), Clinical Supervisor, Trainer, and Registered Nurse.
 I work with individuals, couples and groups.

 I received my nursing qualification from Stockport, Tameside & Glossop School of Nursing and Manchester University in 1995.
 I subsequently received my psychotherapy training from the Manchester Institute for Psychotherapy under the expert guidance of Bob Cooke, world renowned international Relational Therapist, BA.
 PGCE.
 TSTA, Cert.
 Counselling UKCP Registered Psychotherapist.

-As a Psychotherapist I work mainly using a psychodynamic relational approach.
-I am also qualified in Cognitive Behavioural Therapy and I am currently training in Neuro-Linguistic Programming (NLP).
-Alongside my private psychotherapy practice, I also work as a volunteer counsellor for a national charity which has been awarded The Queen’s Award for Voluntary Service, the highest award given to volunteer groups across the UK.
+As a Psychotherapist I work mainly using a relational approach, my main theoretical model being Transactional Analysis.
+I am also qualified in Cognitive Behavioural Therapy.
+I have worked as a volunteer counsellor for a national charity which was awarded The Queen’s Award for Voluntary Service, the highest award given to volunteer groups across the UK.

-I am a registered member of BACP (British Association of Counselling and Psychotherapy), a clinical supervisor and a registered member of NMC (Nursing and Midwifery Council).
+I am a registered member of BACP (British Association of Counselling and Psychotherapy), and a registered member of NMC (Nursing and Midwifery Council).
 I work according to BACP and UKCP ethical frameworks.
 I have full professional indemnity insurance and an enhanced disclosure certificate (DBS).
-I support my practice with regular self-development work including personal therapy and mandatory clinical supervision.
+I support my practice with regular self-development work including personal therapy, mandatory clinical supervision, and regular training and I also work as a trainer to individuals and organisations on many therapeutic topics.
 This means you can be assured that you will always be safe and well protected throughout our work together.

 If you recognise any of the statements below then it is highly likely you will find therapy beneficial: